The Industrial Narrative

 Bobby Benjamin, Conner Shields, Craig Oldham, Faye Hadfield, Hannah Leighton-Boyce, Helen Pailing, Kraig Wilson, Mary Griffiths, Nicola Ellis, Theodore Major.

-28 March – 9 May 2019
+28 March – 9 May

-The artists selected for Major Conversations uncover a social reality and a lived experience within their work that runs alongside many other creative, political or philosophical concerns.
+The artists selected for ‘Major Conversations’ are connected to the North East and North West regions.
+They uncover a social reality and a lived experience within their work that runs alongside many other creative, intellectual, political or philosophical concerns.

-Art and industry have historically suffered an uneasy relationship since the Industrial Revolution due to the anxiety of certain eminent writers on art.
-John Ruskin famously feared that the ‘drawing styles encountered by workers were all industry and no art, dreamt up and imposed from without by enemies of creativity’.
-His opinion that art should draw upon the beauty of nature rather than the ugliness of industry is countered here in ‘Major Conversations’.
+Art and Industry have historically suffered an uneasy relationship since the Industrial Revolution due to the anxiety of certain eminent writers on art.
+John Ruskin famously feared that the ‘drawing styles encountered by workers were all industry and no art, dreamt up and imposed from without by enemies of creativity’.[i]
+His opinion that art should draw upon the beauty of nature rather than the ugliness of industry is subtly countered here in ‘Major Conversations’.

-These contemporary artists are explored within the context of the 19th Century artist, Theodore Major; a Wigan painter whose practice concerned the social & visual impact of heavy industry at that time.
+These contemporary artists are explored within the context of a 19th Century artist, Theodore Major; a Wigan painter whose practice concerned the social & visual impact of heavy industry at that time.
 By juxtaposing Major’s violent industrial dystopias with contemporary work, the exhibition aims to explore reciprocal narratives and inter-generational connections that increase our understanding of the relationship between industrial heritage and art practice.

 The exhibition is the first stage of a touring project that will expand the number of artists involved when it travels from the North East to the North West of the U.K. to test and broaden the narrative.
 Conversations and experiences surrounding both the exhibition and the arranged seminar will enrich the next part of the project; an exhibition that will take place at the Turnpike Gallery in Leigh in Feb-March 2020.